se-sic/VaRA-Tool-Suite/docs/source/vara-ts-api/tools/vara-cs.rst

 .. program-output:: vara-cs gen --help
     :nostderr:

-Also look at :ref:`vara-cs-gui<vara-cs-gui>` which can be used to create case studies using a graphical interface.
+Also look at :ref:`vara-cs-gui<vara-cs-gui>`, which can be used to create case studies using a graphical interface.

 vara-cs status
 --------------